 18.4.1 Member Federations must investigate any anti-doping rule violation when requested by IWF in order to ascertain which Persons were involved in the violation.
 Member Federations must also conduct an automatic investigation of Athlete Support Personnel in the case of any anti-doping rule violation involving a Minor, Protected Person or Athlete Support Person who has provided support to more than one Athlete found to have committed an anti-doping rule violation.
-Member Federations have a duty to provide updates to IWF upon request and promptly produce a report to IWF upon conclusion of
+Member Federations have a duty to provide updates to IWF upon request and promptly produce a report to IWF upon conclusion of these investigations.
+Failure to do so may lead to sanctions being imposed on the Member Federation.

-[Comment to Article 18.3.4: the information to be provided to IWF will include at least the name, gender, date of birth and role of each Athlete Support Person.
+[[]Comment to Article 18.3.4: the information to be provided to IWF will include at least the name, gender, date of birth and role of each Athlete Support Person.
 The IWF will publish on its website a standard form to be used for the purposes of this Article.
 The information will be used by IWF for Testing and investigation purposes.
 When processing the information, it is each Member Federation's duty to ensure that the provisions of the International Standard for the Protection of Privacy and Personal Information and of any applicable law are duly respected.]